*The area code for all numbers listed below is 336 unless otherwise indicated.

-How can I get a zone one or two permit?
+How can I get a Z 1, 2 or 3 permit?

-In congested parking areas where residents sometimes park on the street, around the universities for example, zone one or two parking permits may be issued.
-These allow residents to park over the allotted time on signs, without being ticketed.
-There is no cost, but residents must provide proof they live in the area, along with a current driver’s license and registration card.
-These permits expire yearly on June 30.
-They are issued by Police Records, located at 320 Federal Place (100 Police Plaza).
+In congested parking areas where you sometimes park on the street, around universities for example, Zone 1, 2, or 3 parking “permits” may be issued.
+These allow you to park longer than the time stated on the signs without being ticketed.
+There is no cost for one of these permits, but you must provide proof you live in the area, as well as a current driver’s license and registration card.
+These “permits” expire yearly on June 30.

 Where can I get a license or permit to panhandle?

 If you want to panhandle -- beg for or solicit money for personal gain -- in Greensboro, you must first undergo a criminal background check by the Police Department and then get a Privilege License from the City's Collections Division at Melvin Municipal Office Building.

 The background check may take up to seven days to complete and is free of charge.
 Contact the Police Department at 373-2222 to start the process.

 Who do I contact to apply for a parade permit or permit to temporarily close a City street?

 For parade permits or temporary street closing permits, call Josh Sherrick with Special Events at 373-4572.

 Where do I find information on getting a NC driver’s license or getting my vehicle registration switched to NC?

 On this website you will find information on obtaining a NC driver’s license, as well as all requirements for a driver’s license, including a copy of the Driver’s Handbook in English and Spanish.
 There is a separate handbook for obtaining a motorcycle license also on this site.
 Our local DMV office should also be able to provide you with a copy of these handbooks.